 As we recall the anniversary of Roe vs. Wade on January 22, the court decision which legalized abortion, I believe it is important to reflect on the tradition of Western medicine.

 For those who doubt whether or not the unborn child is a true human person, science has given us a number of facts.
-First, the baby’s heart begins beating at the age of twenty days in the womb, with brain waves start occurring at 40 days.
-Secondly, by the age of 14 weeks, the entire body surface, except the back and the top of the head, are sensitive to pain.
+First, the baby’s heart begins beating at twenty days in the womb, with brain waves occurring at 40 days.
+Secondly, 14 weeks after conception the entire body surface, except the back and the top of the head, are sensitive to pain.
 What is more, an unborn child can survive outside of the womb at 21 weeks.

-In a nation where it is illegal to harm the unhatched eggs of an eagle, why do we allow for the slaughter of innocent babies, which are more valuable?
+In a nation where it is illegal to harm eagle eggs, why do we allow for the slaughter of innocent babies, which are more valuable than birds?
 Let us hope that America will once again be the champion of Western medicine.
 Let us hope that she will again protect and defend the right to life, from conception until natural death.